Camp Stoves

 The Penny Ultralight Alcohol backpacking stove pictured above is a pretty good starting point.
 Hundreds of hikers have followed the instructions on their website to build their own stoves.

-Note that, since they burn silently, it’s easy to forget they are burning and it’s hard to see if it’s lit during the day because the flame is very light.
+Note that, since they burn silently, it’s easy to forget they are burning and it’s hard to see if it’s lit during the day because the flame is very faint.
 So be careful.
+Do not pick them up after lighting them or you might spray burning alcohol all over yourself.

 Comparing Stove Specifications